nidheesh6/border-analysis/README.md

 To make sure that your code has the correct directory structure and the format of the output files are correct, we have included a test script called `run_tests.sh` in the `insight_testsuite` folder.

 The tests are stored simply as text files under the `insight_testsuite/tests` folder.
 Each test should have a separate folder with an `input` folder with the test `Border_Crossing_Entry_Data.csv` input file and an `output` folder with what should be the expected `report.csv` for that test.
-##Approach
-1. Reading data from the files:
-I used the dictionary for storing the data from the files.the field name is taken as the key and the values for the corresponding field_names are stores in the list as key-list pair in the dictionary
-2.Identifying the unique values from the data. the uniques vales from the dictionary are identified and stored in the other dictionary named unique_table.
-3.calculating the sum of crossings for each date,measure and the border corresponding sum of the crossings(i.e the sum of values having the same measure,border and date) are added and stored in the other key-alue pair.
-4.sorting the data based on the date,value,measure,border: for sorting the data ,the lists are zipped based on the date,value,measure,border in order,then the list is sorted in the decreasing order
-5.calculating the average
-the average is calculated by adding the value below the date corresponding measure and border 6.writing the results to the file.

 You can run the test with the following command from within the `insight_testsuite` folder: